How to Delete Google Search History on Android, iPhone and Chrome

 It’s okay to want to keep your search history safe from Google.

 Google has been in the ‘data-security’ news quite a lot recently — and not always in a good way.
 From leaking its own products to leaking customer data and even collecting the personal information of people who use Google apps, people are learning to be wary of the way data is being used by Google.

-Even if you don’t own an Android phone you probably three or four of Google’s services each day, and so the company knows alot about you.
+Even if you don’t own an Android phone you probably use three or four of Google’s services each day, and so the company knows a lot about you.
 This includes your work commute and shopping habits, even if you used the services offline.

-This doesn’t mean Google is trying to stalk you personally (except you, Paul, they’re closing in on you) as the information is stored anonymously.
-It’s primary function is so that advertisers understand demographics, in order to better target advertisements.
+This doesn’t mean Google is trying to stalk you personally as the information is stored anonymously.
+Its primary function is so that advertisers understand demographics, in order to better target advertisements.
 However if you’ve been looking at things you shouldn’t, or just don’t want sites being able to extract your private information, there are ways to delete the Google history stored on your devices.